rxtsel/template-string.nvim/README.md

 ## Features

+- Automatically wraps template literals with backticks ``` `` ``` when a `${}` expression is added within single or double quotes in JavaScript or TypeScript files.
-- Wrap template literals with `{``}` when inside JSX/TSX components.
+- Wraps template literals with `{``}` when inside JSX/TSX components.
-- Revert template literals to their original form when necessary.
+- Reverts template literals to their original form when the `${}` expression is removed.
-- Integration with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter): The plugin now utilizes nvim-treesitter to accurately detect and manipulate JSX/TSX nodes, enhancing its functionality and precision.
+- Integration with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for accurate detection and manipulation of JSX/TSX nodes, enhancing its functionality and precision.

 ## Supported Languages